CarlBaines/CarlBaines/README.md

-Hello, my name is Carl and I am a student who is going into their second year of a BsC(Hons) Computer Science course at Teesside University.
+Hello, my name is Carl and I am a 2nd Year (BsC) Computer Science Student at Teesside University.
 I have an interest in a number of areas of computing, particularly full stack development and web design/development.
 I have had experience in a range of programming languages including Java, SQL, HTML/CSS/JS.
 In my first year of university, I studied the modules Object-Orientated Programming, Secure Computers & Networks, System Design & Databases and Algorithmic Problem Solving.

 My Skills:
 <br>